History of Burleson School District

 2009

 Irene Clinkscale Elementary School was built at 600 Blayke Street.
-Building completed in August 2009.
+Building was completed in August 2009.

 2010

 Burleson Centennial High School was built at 201 S. Hurst Road.
-Building completed in August 2010.
+Building was completed in August 2010.

 2010

-A new building for The Academy at Nola Dunn Elementary School was built on the same location at 201 S. Dobson Street.
-Building completed in August 2010.
+A new building for The Academy at Nola Dunn Elementary School was built on the same location, at 201 S. Dobson Street.
+Building was completed in August 2010.

 2011

-In January 2011, the old A.E.
-Frazier Elementary School building that was originally located at 900 Hillside Drive, became the Little Elks Day Care Center.
+In January 2011, the former A.E.
+Frazier Elementary School building originally located at 900 Hillside Drive became the Little Elks Day Care Center.

 2015

-In August 2015, the old A.E.
-Frazier Elementary School building (currently the Little Elks Day Care Center) became the new STEAM (Science, Technology, Engineering, Arts, and Math) Middle School of choice.
-The building was updated/renovated from a Day Care to a Middle School, but weather delays and construction caused the school to open in a wing at Centennial High School on August 24, 2015.
+In August 2015, the former A.E.
+Frazier Elementary School building became the new STEAM (Science, Technology, Engineering, Arts, and Math) Middle School of choice.
+The building was updated and renovated from a day care to a middle school.
 Students moved into the newly renovated building in January 2016.

 2016

-At the Middle School level, Kerr Middle School opened a school of choice called REALM (Rigorous Educational Arcade Learning Model) at Kerr Middle School.
-They began with 100 sixth grade students (a school inside of a school concept).
-This school offered students a blended learning environment that applied game-based learning theory to the curriculum and instruction, including coding.
-(A focus on computer science with an emphasis on coding.)
+Kerr Middle School opened a school of choice called REALM (Rigorous Educational Arcade Learning Model) at Kerr Middle School (currently Game Development Design School).
+It began with 100 sixth grade students (a school inside of a school concept).